 Voltage DAQ Systems

-Voltage data acquisition systems are modular, flexible voltage data acquisition systems for scientific, R&D and industrial applications, with models offering USB, Ethernet or WiFi interfaces, sample rates up to 50 MS/s and expandable I/O.
+Voltage DAQ systems are modular, flexible voltage data acquisition solutions for scientific, R&D and industrial applications, with models offering USB, Ethernet or WiFi interfaces, sample rates up to 50 MS/s and expandable I/O.

 Universal inputs enable the connection of signals of any type including non-isolated signals as well as any unit of measurement to be acquired.